sophia-thomas/sophia-thomas.github.io/_pages/about.md

 Bryce knew from an early age that he was destined to the field of Architecture.
 He attended the University of Cincinnati where he earned a Bachelor of Architecture.
 While studying, he worked in professional offices gaining knowledge of the practice of architecture.
 These assignments lead to unique work experiences including work with world renowned architect, Frank Gehry; prominent historic preservationist, Eean MCNaughton in New Orleans, Louisiana, and corporate giant, SOM, the Architects of One World Trade Center in Manhattan.

-He has traveled to four continents and extensively throughout the United States, living in every region, gaining knowledge of each region.
+He has traveled to four continents and extensively throughout the United States, living in every region, gaining knowledge about each locale.

 His love of nature and the broad landscape of the West lead him to settle in Seattle, Washington where he apprenticed with noted Architect, Mark Millett.
 He completed certification as a construction document technologist as well is a licensed Architect for the state of Washington.
 He continues to appreciate the diversity, light, and culture of the Pacific Northwest.